gohugoio/hugo/docs/content/templates/list.md

 ### Ordering Pages within Group

-Because Grouping returns a key and a slice of pages all of the ordering methods listed above are available.
+Because Grouping returns a key and a slice of pages, all of the ordering methods listed above are available.

 In this example I’ve ordered the groups in chronological order and the content within each group in alphabetical order by title.